1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “CITRIS Initiative for Drone Education and Research (CIDER) at University of California, Santa Cruz (funded by California Jobs First initiative via California AgTech Alliance)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “CITRIS Initiative for Drone Education and Research (CIDER) at University of California, Santa Cruz (funded by California Jobs First initiative via California AgTech Alliance)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 DRONES UPLIFTING CALIFORNIA COMMUNITIES (DUCC) – CITRIS Initiative for Drone Education and Research DUCC Train the Trainer Program The Drones Uplifting California Communities (DUCC) is a statewide train-the-trainer program run by UCSC CIDER, Monterey Bay Tech Hub (MBTH), UC Merced CITRIS FLY, UC ANR Informatics and GIS, Orange Coast College, and Monterey Bay DART.